 Planning a vacation and not sure where to go?
 Most people have South America on their travel list; the continent has a wide variety of things to do through most of the countries.
 Peru is a country most of us have heard about and is one of the most fascinating countries to visit in South America.
 So when is the best time to visit Peru?
 Let us find out.

-Let us start at the beginning with January.
+Let us start with January.
 The weather in January differs from region to region.
 In Lima, the weather is warm and dry with the nights balmy, making the stay pleasant.
 In the highlands, in Cusco and Puno is the rainy season and it will rain most days.
 So make sure you prepare, the jungle sees humid weather and it can be hot.

 February is the best month for swimming and is summer in Peru, with ocean temperatures rising compared to the other months of the year.
 In Cusco, it is the rainy season and the Inca Trail closes for the month for maintenance.
 You may still visit Machu Picchu by train.

 The month has many festivals, notably Carnival which sees much partying in the streets, complete with the throwing of water balloons.
 In the southern town of Puno, at the beginning of February, the Virgin de la Candelaria Festival is held every year.

 The weather in March is the same as February.
 Generally, Semana Santa or Easter is celebrated at the end of the Month.
 All over Peru, there are street parades and normally statues of Christ pass through the streets and the adoring crowds throw flower petals to show their love for Christ.

 In April, the weather starts to change in Cusco and the highlands, the rain stops and the cold starts.
 Considered one of the best months to visit the region as the valleys are green and the crowds are lower.
 The jungle, however, sees higher rainfall in the month of April, the rivers are higher and there are more areas of the jungle that are accessible.